Following are the strong points and weak points of Teacup Chihuahuas… according to those who love ’em (and some who don’t).

 To which I would add this…

 Generally speaking, there’s nothing wrong with falling in love with the runt of the litter.
-In fact, we have always chosen the overshadowed or otherwise neglected “runt” of the litter when we hand-picked our last 3 dogs.
+In fact, in my own family we have always chosen the overshadowed or otherwise neglected “runt” of the litter when we hand-picked our last 3 dogs.
 It was a conscious effort on our part to do so.

 I guess the difference lies in the degree to which problems might be inherent in a particular runt or “group of runts” for any given breed.
 (We’ve always chosen large breed dogs.)